pranall/SQLPortfolioProjects/README.md

 # SQLPortfolioProjects
 Hello!
 This repository contains all the projects I did using SQL.

-**Project Summary — COVID-19 Data Exploration using SQL**
+**COVID-19 Data Exploration using SQL**

 This project involved performing extensive SQL-based data analysis on COVID-19 datasets to uncover global and country-level insights about cases, deaths, and vaccinations.
 The work demonstrates data cleaning, transformation, and analytical querying using advanced SQL operations such as **aggregations, window functions, CTEs, temporary tables, and views**.
 Two CSV files were used namely CovidDeaths.csv and CovidVaccinations.csv which are uploaded along with the query file.
+SQL server management studio is used in this project

 ---